enriquez/swifterate/README.md

 # Swifterate

 Swift code generator.
 Generate strongly typed enums based on your Info.plist and Asset Catalog.
+No more magic strings!

 ## Installation